CaitlynCarney/video_game_sales/README.md

         - It is based on BeautifulSoup using Python.
     - There are 16,598 records.
 2 records were dropped due to incomplete information.

+Project Name: Video Game Success Prediction

+The "Video Game Success Prediction" is a model that predicts the level of success a game may have.
+Features that were incorporated into the predictive model were game genre, platform, and year of release.

 </details>